zlatanvasovic/hackwork/README.md

 # nginZ

 Hi and welcome to **nginZ**.

-nginZ was formerly *Engine~Z*.
 It's powerful web framework.

-This framework is built with HTML5, LESS, PHP5 and XML.
+The framework is built with HTML, LESS and PHP.
 Always updated with new web standards, without purpose for older browsers.

-Project is released as open source software (OSS) under the terms of the MIT license (see the `LICENSE.md`).
+Project is released as open source software under the terms of the MIT license (see the `LICENSE.md`).

 ## Get involved